Lucifer (DC Comics): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Lucifer is much more influenced by traditional Christian theology.
-He is depicted as a malevolent, sadistic, and cunning fallen angel who is the ruler of Hell and seeks to possess human souls.
+He is depicted as a malevolent, sadistic, and cunning fallen angel who rules Hell and seeks to possess human souls.
 He is held with great respect and fear by the denizens of Hell, who serve and obey him like a king.
 Lucifer himself, however, is mostly bored with his existence when the group known as the Demon Knights are captured by him during the early Middle Ages and passes the time by finding small amusements, such as watching the struggles and falls of Etrigan the Demon.

-Lucifer made a more physical appearance in I...Vampire #19 after being tipped by John Constantine in destroying Cain.
+Lucifer made a more physical appearance in I…Vampire #19 after being tipped by John Constantine in destroying Cain.
 Lucifer immediately sentences Cain and drags him to Hell, though a being claiming to be him has appeared in the Modern Age of DC Comics to the superhero Deadman.

-The versions of Lucifer, Michael, Gabriel, Cain and Abel in mainstream New 52 are not of the same continuity as the versions in the previous or later Lucifer comics and are currently noncanonical to the Vertigo Sandman-Lucifer- Hellblazer continuity, in which Lucifer is not ruling Hell and Cain has not been destroyed or banished to Hell.
+The versions of Lucifer, Michael, Gabriel, Cain and Abel in mainstream New 52 are not of the same continuity as the versions in the previous or later Lucifer comics and are currently noncanonical to the Vertigo Sandman–Lucifer–Hellblazer continuity, in which Lucifer is not ruling Hell and Cain has not been destroyed or banished to Hell.
 In fact, Cain (restored to his original / New Earth version) appeared in DC's Dark Nights: Metal #2 as a member of the Immortal Men with his brother Abel.
 Cain, Abel, Gabriel, and Lucifer (the Pre-Flashpoint versions) currently appear in the Sandman Universe Comics from Vertigo.
 Cain, Abel, Daniel Hall (Dream), and Lucien also appeared in DCs' Dark Nights: Metal in these forms, re-establishing their Pre-New 52 incarnations in both DC and Vertigo.